datopian/playbook/culture/README.md

 There are four key steps involved in being coachable:[^1]

-* Reaction: The coachee responds positively to feedback.
+* Reaction: A coachee responds positively to feedback.
 They express a willingness to be coached through both words and actions.
-* Self-Awareness: They demonstrate an awareness of the situation and recognize the gaps between the desired state and the current state.
+* Self-Awareness: A coachee demonstrates an awareness of the situation and recognize the gaps between the desired state and the current state.
 They also seek out the views and input of others proactively.
-* Behavioral Change: They make the change from the current state to the desired state.
+* Behavioral Change: A coachee makes the change from the current state to the desired state.
 You, and others they work with, notice a change in specific behaviors.
 * Performance: In the end, the new behavior improves performance in a real and measurable way.

 [^1]: Taken from https://decision-wise.com/how-do-you-know-if-someone-is-coachable/